 Welcome to Welge Travel Report's guide to the best of Boston.
-WTR's Boston map shows you the location of the Boston Common, Newbury St, Faneuil Hall and the Boston Public Garden.
+WTR's Boston map shows you the location of the Institute for Contemporary Art, Isabella Stewart Gardner Museum and the Edward M Kennedy Institute.

-WTR's Carlota Cusine describes the signature dish at No. 9 Park and what to order at Grill 23 & Bar.
+WTR's Carlota Cusine describes the signature dish at Mul’s Diner and what to order at Craigie on Main.
 Then it's off to Newport.